Dear Life, Dear Death 2

 “Yes, since you are so good at finding who to blame, why not?”
 I couldn’t accept that I had to blame myself, so I had to blame Death, as Life had encouraged me to do.

-Dora really had to give birth unaided for the other woman in our church were doing that.
+Dora really had to give birth unaided for the other woman in our church was doing that.
 Only by prayers, that’s what I had been taught, so I left her with the Midwives of our church to give birth.
 It was the eleventh month of her pregnancy when the baby girl now wanted to get out.
 Unfortunately, she was so small down there.
-Dora couldn’t force the girl out through the natural way.
+Dora couldn’t force the girl out in the natural way.
 She groaned and whined with pain for three days without pushing the elephant girl baby out.
 I prayed and prayed.
 I begged and begged God to let my wife give birth, to release her from the pain, to have the opportunity to be a father to my daughter, but on the fourth day, she couldn’t see that day out.
 The baby girl came out as bits and pieces, like bones, as smelly decaying pieces, like clotted blood throughout that afternoon.
 Dora died in the evenings.
 They let me know about that the night of that fourth day; that Death had taken them away from me.

 So, what Life is saying, is that I have to ask Death why he did that to me.